Places to See Dinosaurs: Museums, Attractions, and Events to Delight Your Dino-Loving Kids

 (312) 527-1000

 The Dinosaur Expedition Exhibit at the Chicago Children’s Museum includes a life-size suchomimus skeleton and gives kids a chance to dig for bones in an excavation pit that recreates a Saharan desert expedition.
-Tickets are $21 for ages 1 and up.
+Tickets are $21 ages 1 and up for Illinois residents.
 The museum is open every day except Tuesday.
-The museum does close in the afternoon, so be sure to start with this adventure first if you are heading downtown.
+The museum does close in the afternoons at 2:00pm on weekdays, so be sure to start with this adventure first if you are heading downtown.

 The Field Museum (Chicago)